wytcab/costillery/README.md

 **Receipt intelligence for AI agents.**

 Costillery automatically captures payment receipts from AI agents running on MPP and x402 payment protocols.
-Every transaction — search queries, API calls, compute requests — gets logged, enriched with service metadata, and organized for expense tracking and commerce analytics.
+All transactions, search queries, API calls, compute requests and more get logged, enriched with service metadata, and organized for expense tracking and commerce analytics.

 ---